TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Effectiveness of Test Case Generation (RQ1)

 \section{Effectiveness of Test Case Generation (RQ1)}

-Figure~\ref{fig:weaver} presents the aggregate coverage for the entire benchmark suite, where each value denotes the ratio of covered to total lines/branches {\em across} all the files of 35 projects in our dataset.
-This applies consistently to line, branch, and combined line and branch.
+Figure~\ref{fig:weaver} presents the aggregate coverage for the entire benchmark suite, where each value denotes the ratio of the covered lines/branches to the total ones {\em across} the files of 35 projects in our dataset.
+This applies consistently to line, branch, and line+branch.